gjha133/gjha133/README.md

 - 💬 Ask me about **Data Structures and Algorithms, React.js**
 - 📫 How to reach me: **gjha133@gmail.com**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm cracked at video games
+- ⚡ Fun fact: I love playing video games

 <!--
 **gjha133/gjha133** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.